deftio/bitwrench/README.md

 ## Welcome to bitwrench.js (alpha not fully released yet)

-bitwrench is a javascript library for useful demo hacking and misc kitchen sink operations.
+bitwrench is a javascript library for for creating quick demos with almost no depedancies.
+It also has handyman functions such as loremIpsum generation, ranged random numbers and interpolaters, and color blenders.
 Use it for throwing up quick web pages which don't depend on any server side framework but need a little prettyifcation or for visualizing quick data.
-For example when debugging C/C++ embedded projects where we don't want to clutter the build dirs with lots of "weird web stuff" - just write a simple HTML page with bitwrench and still load/debug raw text files, JSON, arrays and other bits of embedded files with no extra dependancies.
+For example when debugging C/C++ embedded projects where we don't want to clutter the build dirs with lots of "weird web stuff" - just write a simple HTML page with bitwrench and still load and view raw text files, JSON, arrays and other bits of embedded files with no extra dependancies.

 * **HTML quick emits** -- create HTML objects either client or server side from pure JSON.  useful for making quick components or dynamic content w/o any inline HTML
 	* html(["div", {class:"class1 class2", onclick:"myFunction(this)","This is the content"}]
 	* DOM selects and applies e.g.
-		* bw.DOM("h3","tada") // set all <h3> tags to have the content "tada"
+		* bw.DOM("h3","tada") // set all "h3" tags to have the content "tada"
 		* bw.DOM(".myClass",function(x){... do something on each element described by CSS selector .myClass})
 	* supports "deep" hieararchical JSON constructs and arrays
 	* registerFunction abilities allow functions to be passed statically to HTML elements (see docs)